anind99/Banking/phase1/src/README.txt

 A user can subscribe to a to given subscription, for which there is a cost.
 The user must have a credit card account, and is charged monthly in that account for their subscriptions.

-Stocks Account
+Stocks
 BankManager can open a new stocks account for a user.
 Can only buy/sell stocks.
 How much money you want to invest.
 Which sector you want to invest in (5 sectors).
-User enters risk level
 Users can pick and buy stocks by themselves.
 Users can also pick and buy mutual funds, which is a pool of funds that the StockBroker can use to invest in a portfolio of stocks.
 Mutual funds are rated by risk level, which indicates how volatile the asset is.

+Stock Account
+Asset account that is used to buy stocks and mutual funds.
+Money earned from selling stocks and mutual funds also go to this account.

+Investment Portfolio:
+Stores the user’s assets in stocks and mutual funds.

 Broker
-Handles stocks account
+Handles stocks account.
-Could also be a user with their accounts.
+Could also be a user with their own accounts.
 Buys and Sell funds for the atm.

-Stock Market:
-Install Maven Library for JSON:
-File > Project Structure > Project Settings > Libraries
-Click on the + sing on the top left corner > From Maven Paste this address: org.json:json:20180813
-Click on the search button.
-Add this.

-Only Stocks listed on the WIKIP database can be accessed using our program.
-There are a total of around 3000 stocks listed.
-Here is a sample of 15 you can use:
-COKE, V, DIS, GOOGL, AAPL, GOLD, NFLX, MSFT, MITK, CUR, STRL, WSTL, GPX, APA, T

-Or you can pick a symbol from stocklist.txt which is in the following format:
-{Symbol: Company Name, Symbol: Company Name, etc.}
+Subscriber
+Handles subscription functionalities for the user (subscribe, de-subscribe, view, etc)